sirin-koca/Project1/README.md

 ```

 ## Classes
 Classes are used to define objects in Python.
-They allow you to encapsulate data and behavior into a single unit, making it easier to work with complex data structures.
-To define a class, you use the class keyword followed by the class name.
+They allow the encapsulation of data and behaviour into a single unit, making it easier to work with complex data structures.
+To define a class, we use the class keyword followed by the class name.

 ```
 class Rectangle: